MandarMali050184/Power-BI-Covid-19/README.md

 # Power-BI-Covid-19
-Power BI Project of COvid 19 from WHO
+Power BI Project of COvid 19 dataset from WHO